Admin Logs

 Select a date for the start of the period for which you want to download RavenDB logs.

-Or, alternatively, toggle Use minimum start data ON to load logs starting from the earliest log stored on your disk.
+Alternatively, toggle Use minimum start date ON to load logs starting from the earliest log stored on your disk.

 • B. Select end date